 David Thomas, PhD earned both his bachelor of science and master of science from California State University, Sacramento.
-He earned his doctor of philosophy from University of California, Davis in 1996.
+He earned his doctor of philosophy from University of California, Davis in 1996 where he also completed a postdoctoral training in immunology from 1996-1998.
 Dr. Thomas joined the Pacific family in 2000.

 The individual who influenced him most in his career was a cell physiology professor at California State University, Sacramento.
 What led him to his current research interests were the health problems encountered by his family members.
 This motivated him to understand the nature of the medical ailments of his family members and led to his current interests in immunology and neuroscience.
 Dr. Thomas is a member of the American Society for Clinical Pharmacology and Therapeutics.

-Dr. Thomas is originally from the small town of Janesville, California.
-Before coming to Pacific he was a faculty member at a university in the Midwest.
+Dr. Thomas is originally from the small town of Janesville, Calif.
+Before coming to Pacific, he was a faculty member at a university in the Midwest.
 He eagerly accepted the opportunity to return to his native state.

 Teaching Philosophy: "To avoid complacency and routine by continuously challenging myself to pursue a high degree of concept development and articulation to hopefully engage and stimulate student curiosity and motivate an active process of developing connections and relationships between key course elements."

 PHRM 142 - Physiology & Pathophysiology III